top of page

 In General Discussion

 I have added this facility to the KTG Website as an experiment.
-If we can post comments, articles, new pieces of Kingston's history, pictures or anything else that others might find interesting and share this between the guides, perhaps at some stage we could open this up to the public and let them read our posts or even (subject to it being moderated), allow posts form the public.
+If we can post comments, articles, new pieces of Kingston's history, pictures or anything else that others might find interesting and share this between the guides,

 1